Big Ten commissioner starts voter registration initiative - WHIZ News

 The Big Ten has created a voter registration initiative to go along with its Anti-Hate and Anti-Racism Coalition, hoping its 14 schools and thousands of student-athletes can leverage their platform to spur social change.

-Warren says he hopes the nonpartisan program will encourage student-athletes to become part of the electoral process.
-It will include participants from each Big Ten school with monthly programming, beginning in July and ending with the general election in November.
+Warren hopes the nonpartisan program will encourage student-athletes to become part of the electoral process.
+It will include monthly programming, beginning in July and ending with the general election in November, with participants from each Big Ten school.

+“The right to vote is an incredible honor and most tangible and powerful way to make social change,” Warren said.
+“And for many of our student-athletes, this will be their first opportunity to vote.”

 Last week, Warren said he was motivated to launch the Anti-Hate and Anti-Racism Coalition by the death of George Floyd in Minneapolis.
 Floyd died after a police officer kneeled on his neck, sparking massive protests against racism and police brutality around the country and world.